Domingo Arrieta León: Securing power: 1913-1917

 By 1913, Victoriano Huerta had seized power from Madero.
 Venustiano Carranza, leader of the Constitutional Army, proclaimed the Plan of Guadalupe on March 26, 1913, calling for armed opposition to Huerta.
 As a result, former maderistas rose up to oppose him, including Arrieta León, his brother Mariano Arrieta León, and their army.
 In April 1913, the Arrieta brothers' army was besieging the city of Durango, but were forced to withdraw after the arrival of the forces of Cheché Campos.
 Arrieta León fell back to Canatlán, and in May, he defeated the Campos forces there.

 After Campos' defeat, the revolutionaries were able to take the city of Durango in July 1913.
 Arrieta León forced civilian governor Pastor Rouiax to withdraw, declaring his forces to be the provisional government in the region.
 By the end of the summer of 1914, Arrieta León and his brothers commanded nearly 5,000 men and had complete control of the local government.

-Arrieta León supported General Pancho Villa in capturing Torreon in April 1914, and later participated in the battle of Battle of Zacatecas supporting the forces of General Panfilo Natera.
-In September of the same year, after the breakdown between Villa and Carranza, Arrieta León remained a supporter of Carranca.
+Arrieta León supported General Pancho Villa in capturing Torreon in April 1914, and later participated in the Battle of Zacatecas supporting the forces of General Panfilo Natera.
+In September of the same year, after the breakdown between Villa and Carranza, Arrieta León remained a supporter of Carranza.

 In 1917, Arrieta León was elected governor of Durango, winning 7,020 votes to his opponent Miguel Laveaga's 2,454.